SebastianWilson/MLpage/index.md

 ![image](https://user-images.githubusercontent.com/82196613/114154894-e5349900-98ee-11eb-937f-fc1a49c3e86f.png)

-*randomly chosen k, rates of change, PCA*
+*above: randomly chosen k, rates of change, PCA*

 When you remove time, the spread changes to look like this:

 ![image](https://user-images.githubusercontent.com/82196613/114154935-eebe0100-98ee-11eb-9f0d-da7baa42b49f.png)

-*randomly chosen k, rates of change, PCA, timeless*
+*above: randomly chosen k, rates of change, PCA, timeless*

 Neither of these plots were especially illuminating.
 However, patterns of rates of change remain a potential topic for future investigation.